nickcresner/python-lessons/README.md

 # python-lessons
 Learning Python
-This is a new repo for the exercises in Learning Python the Hard Way.
+This is a new repo for Nick's exercises in Learning Python the Hard Way.